Project API¶

 == COMPILE ==

-Defines dependencies that will constitute the compile classpath.
+Defines dependencies for the compile classpath.

 == RUNTIME ==

-Defines dependencies that will constitute the runtime classpath.
+Defines dependencies for the runtime classpath.

-If dependencies declared in the == compile == section should not be included for the runtime classpath, they should be explicitly removed using the '-' symbol.
+If any dependencies from the COMPILE section should not be included in the runtime classpath, they must be explicitly removed using the '-' symbol.

 == TEST ==